Jurwen/TopoRoot_v2/README.md

 # Installation and Execution

+First, please follow this github page to download the vanilla version of TopoRoot: https://github.com/danzeng8/TopoRoot

-Please download the .exe file and put it at the same folder with the TopoRoot.exe
+Please download the .exe file and put it at the same directory with the TopoRoot.exe

  TopoRoot+ can be run as follows.
 The first three arguments are required, while the rest are optional: